 - All your products will be displayed along with the Amazon Prime logo so that people feel that your items are safe to buy since they will be covered under Amazon’s prime guarantees.

-- Along with the logistics, Amazon will also be handling customer service for you, so that you do not need to worry about having your own call centre or hiring an agency for the service.
+- Along with the logistics, Amazon will also be handling customer service for you, so that you do not need to worry about having your own call center or hiring an agency for the service.

 - The pay-per-usage policy makes sure that you are charged only as per the storage space used by your products and the number of orders fulfilled.